COFFEE: Counterfactual Fairness for Personalized Text Generation in Explainable Recommendation: Applying COFFEE to Existing Models

-There exist various models for personalized explanation generation \cite{li2017nrt,chen2021generate,yang2021explanation,li21peter}.
-Almost all of them use either Transformer \cite{li21peter} or RNN \cite{li2017nrt,chen2021generate,yang2021explanation} as the generator, which takes the user and item IDs as input and maps them to their learned embeddings.
-In this section, we demonstrate the application of COFFEE to two models: (1) PETER \cite{li21peter} based on Transformer, which is the state-of-the-art explanation generation model; and (2) NRT \cite{li2017nrt} based on RNN, which is one of the most popularly adopted model.
+Existing models for personalized explanation generation mostly adopt either Transformer \cite{li21peter} or RNN \cite{li2017nrt,chen2021generate,yang2021explanation}.
+In this section, we demonstrate the application of COFFEE to PETER \cite{li21peter}, which is an explanation generation model based on personalized Transformers.
+In \Cref{appdix:apply-NRT}, we also illustrate the application of COFFEE to NRT \cite{li2017nrt}, which is based on RNN.
+However, it is worth noting that COFFEE is a general framework that can be applied to most of existing explanation generation models, as long as the model is based on user/item representation learning and can be fine-tuned.